-Campus Safety and Facilities are currently installing across all three campus locations with standing and wall mounted hand sanitizing stations.
+Campus Safety and Facilities installed across all three campus locations standing and wall mounted hand sanitizing stations.
 Campus Safety also has hand sanitzer bottles for desk or shared areas.
 If you notice them empty, please notify facilities, via Facilities work order.

 All hand sanitizer products are available at Campus Safety to be picked up for offices/classroom spaces, please email firstname.lastname@example.org to obtain them.

 Stock will be monitored by staff.
 If you notice supplies are empty or running low, please notify facilities, via Facilities work order.

 The health guard installation process for Wake, Schott and Main Campus high traffic areas and shared spaces is underway.
 Many individual offices are not suitable for health guards due to their layout, small size and lack of public access.